ElenaGlazoff/Website/README.md

 - Ensured full mobile responsiveness, confirming that the site functions smoothly on smartphones and tablets.
 - Added extra features beyond the core requirements, including: a second embedded tweet.
 - A structured HTML table to display data effectively.

-Added extra features beyond the core requirements, including:
+##Added extra features beyond the core requirements, including:

-A second embedded tweet.
+- A second embedded tweet.
-A structured HTML table to display data effectively.
+- A structured HTML table to display data effectively.

+##Troubleshooting:

+If the page fails to load correctly, please try refreshing the page.